-My aspiration is for you to understand website design and SEO.
-To have an interest in your own website.
-And adopt habits for a more competitive online presence.
+My aspirations are for you to understand website design and SEO, to have an interest in your own website and to adopt habits for a more competitive online presence.

 I am an expert in WordPress - a content management system from which you can update a website.